-It would be a surprise if you weren’t looking for a side gig to make money from in this economy.
-People worldwide seek enjoyable and easy ways to meet their needs.
+Want to make extra money doing something you enjoy?
+If you have spare time, try a side gig to boost your income in this economy.
+These activities could reward all generations, from Gen Z to Boomers.
+People worldwide seek enjoyable and easy ways to meet their needs and maybe a few wants.
 We asked people about their passive income streams and found some entertaining answers.

 1. Creating Model Trains

 One business owner let us know they act as escorts for dogs at weddings.
 Their job is to maintain the dog’s well-being, help with photographs, drive them around, and make life easier for the bride and groom.
 This business works because of the high demand because people can’t take care of their pets while enjoying the big day.
-It pays well, and you get to play with a cute dog as a bonus.
+It pays well; you can play with a cute dog as a bonus.
+Making extra money from this gig can be fun if you like working with dogs.

 3. Career Guide

 This one is both surprising and not; many people require guidance and will pay for it.
 As this guide on the internet found, it’s pretty easy.
-He would answer questions while commuting.
-Most of the work involved fixing resumes, offering feedback, and helping review career decisions.
-The biggest incentive is that it’s a flexible job.
+He answers questions while commuting.
+Most of the work calls for fixing resumes, offering feedback, and helping review career decisions.
+The most significant incentive is that it’s a flexible job.

 4. Make Honey